retsyx/amity/hw/board.md

 ### Wiring Harness

-A DuPont 2.54mm wiring harness is required to connect Amity board to the Rasperry Pi.
+A DuPont 2.54mm wiring harness is required to connect Amity board to the Raspberry Pi.
 There are two ways to create the wiring harness.

 The first way is by creating a dedicated harness with standard 1x4 and 3x6 DuPont connectors and crimping the wires with the required DuPont connector hardware.